Digital & Green Transformation at the core of new partnershipOct 18, 2021,

 Speaking at the commencement of the collaboration Lars Fredenlund, CEO, Cobuilder, commented,

 “It takes a whole ecosystem to drive change in the inefficiency practices that are deeply ingrained in the construction sector.
 In order to build high quality, modern buildings and infrastructure, to create smart cities, the whole supply chain needs to function like a single organism.
 The way to achieve this is by learning to speak the same digital language in the form of data.
-I strongly believe that implementing industry standards is the key to establishing such universal language across the supply chain, and this is what we have set out to do together with IFS and GS1.”
+I strongly believe that implementing industry standards is the key to establishing such universal language across the supply chain, and this is what we have set out to do together with Fexillon and GS1.”

 GS1 is a neutral, not-for-profit organisation that develops and maintains the most widely used global standards for efficient business communication.
 GS1 standards improve the efficiency, safety and visibility of supply chains across physical and digital channels in 25 sectors.
 GS1’s scale and reach with local Member Organisations in 115 countries, 2 million user companies and 6 billion transactions every day, create a common language that supports systems and processes across the globe.
-The current collaboration efforts with Cobuilder and IFS are being championed by GS1 Ireland and GS1 Norway.
+The current collaboration efforts with Cobuilder and Fexillon are being championed by GS1 Ireland and GS1 Norway.

 Mike Byrne, CEO, GS1 Ireland

 “Identification is at the heart of digitalisation.
 It enables the assignment of properties, the selection and procurement of products, as well as supporting the various processes of manufacturing, logistics, assembly, building operations and facilities management.
 Ultimately, the circular economy will depend on open, globally unique, inter-operable and persistent identification of materials, products, spaces and maintainable assets.
-GS1 welcomes the opportunity of working with our like-minded partners, Cobuilder and IFS to show how this common digital language can be delivered.”
+GS1 welcomes the opportunity of working with our like-minded partners, Cobuilder and Fexillon to show how this common digital language can be delivered.”

 The new collaboration aims to empower all stakeholders in the built environment supply chain to benefit from improved efficiency, safety, transparency, security and sustainability gains, enabled by the exchange of trusted data, through the adoption of existing international standards.